Cynthia is a homesteader who grows and harvests food for her family. Cynthia prefers using home remedies when she can.

 5. Plantain Salve

-Making salve from plantain is very easy and requires less ingredients than black drawing salve.
+Making salve from plantain is very easy and requires fewer ingredients than black drawing salve.
 Using only a few ingredients you can get major relief from some common ailments!

 Plantain Herbs, Stop Mowing Them Down